gayanku/NBC-Softmax/README.md

 We acknowledge and thank the authors of these works for sharing their code and data.

 ## Setup
 - Our code was tested on CUDA 11.3.0, python 3.6.9, pytorch 1.3.1.
-Please notw that some changes were needed to get SYSML pl-lightning code to run on the current version.
+Please note that some, minimal, changes were needed to get SYSML pl-lightning code to run on the current version.

 ## Usage
 - All parameters are defined in SYSML. additionally we use the following to define the NBS-softmax hyperparameters for --model_params_classwise